South Dakota v. Wayfair, Inc.: Direct Marketing Ass'n v. Brohl

 On rehearing, the Tenth Circuit found in favor of Colorado by holding that the state law "does not violate the dormant Commerce Clause because it does not discriminate against or unduly burden interstate commerce."
 The court reversed the district court's grant of summary judgment to the DMA and remanded the case to the district court for further proceedings.
 DMA filed a petition for a writ of certiorari in the Supreme Court (asking the court to hear the case), but the Court denied the petition in December 2016.
 By February 2017, the DMA and the state of Colorado had reached a settlement, with the DMA agreeing to drop the lawsuits in exchange for the state ignoring the penalty fees during the intervening years for non-compliance of the reporting requirements.

 A key aspect of the Supreme Court's March 2015 decision in Direct Marketing Ass'n came from the concurrence of Justice Anthony Kennedy.
 Kennedy expressed concern on the "tenuous nature" of Quill and the "serious, continuing injustice faced by Colorado and many other States" of being able to collect sales taxes only from brick-and-mortar stores.
 He offered that "it is unwise to delay any longer a reconsideration of the Court's holding in Quill".
 In the concurrence, Kennedy reported that when Quill was decided, mail-order based sales were valued at about US$180 billion annually, but, by 2008, total e-commerce sales had reached US$3.16 trillion annually.
 While Kennedy urged to review Quill, he wrote that Direct Marketing Ass'n "does not raise this issue in a manner appropriate for the court to address it".
-Analysts took Kennedy's concurrency as a sign that Kennedy was inviting a new case to be brought to the Supreme Court for a review challenge of Quill.
+Analysts took Kennedy's concurrence as a sign that Kennedy was inviting a new case to be brought to the Supreme Court for a review challenge of Quill.